DrStrangeloovee/my-distroboxes/README.md

 distrobox enter $CONTAINER_NAME
 ```

 To complete the setup you have to run the `init.sh` script from inside of the container and afterwards you have to exit and enter it again.
-The script will fetch dotfiles from GitHub using [chezmoi](https://www.chezmoi.io/) and may need SSH keys to access the repository - see [this](sharing-the-host-ssh-agent) how this is simplified here.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/DrStrangeloovee/my-distroboxes/master/init.sh)"